Mavi2902/GTFS-Automation/paper/paper.md

 ## Software Availability

 The GTFS automation scripts and dataset for Islamabad's Orange Line Metro Bus are publicly available at [GitHub repository code  folder](https://github.com/Mavi2902/GTFS-Automation/tree/main/code).
-This software is released under the MIT License.
+This software is released under the MIT License and version 1.0.0.

 ## Acknowledgments